svecosystem/formsnap/sites/docs/content/components/element-field.md

 </form>
 ```

-As you can see, we're able to display errors for each index within the array, as well as array-level errors for the entire fieldset.
+We're able to display errors for each element of the array, as well as array-level errors for the entire fieldset.

 Check out the [Dynamic Fields](/docs/recipes/dynamic-fields) recipe for more advanced usage of the `ElementField` component.